utmandrew/virtual-mystery/docs/WSL_setup/README.md

      source /usr/local/bin/virtualenvwrapper.sh
      ```

-     After saving the `.bashrc` file, restart Ubuntu.
+     After saving the `.bashrc` file, restart Ubuntu for the changes to take effect.

 9. **Creating a virtual environment**\
      In your home directory, make a virtual environment for the project.\
      This can be done by running `mkvirtualenv -p <python version> <virtual environment name>`.\
      e.g. `mkvirtualenv -p python3 vmenv`.

-     To enter this virtual environment in the future, run `workon <env name>`.
+     To enter this virtual environment in the future, run `workon <environment name>`.
      e.g. `workon vmenv`.

      When you are in the virtual environment, your shell prompt should